1942 Aeroflot Tupolev ANT-20bis crash

-On 14 December 1942, a Tupolev ANT-20bis aircraft operated by Russian airline Aeroflot crashed during a scheduled domestic passenger flight from Urgench to Tashkent, Uzbekistan.
+On 14 December 1942, a Tupolev ANT-20bis aircraft operated by Soviet airline Aeroflot crashed during a scheduled domestic passenger flight from Urgench to Tashkent, Uzbekistan.
 All 36 people on board died, and the accident was due to a loss of control.

 Aircraft

 The ANT-20bis involved in the accident was built in 1938 to replace the ANT-20, which crashed in 1935.
 Equipped with more powerful Mikulin M-34FRNV engines, this allowed six engines instead of eight and eliminated the two engines above the fuselage.
 Passenger capacity increased to 64 as a result.
 Designated PS-124 (because it was built at Plant No. 124), it first flew on 15 May 1939.
 The aircraft was ferried to Moscow and after passing tests, it was registered as CCCP-Л760 and transferred to Aeroflot.
 The PS-124 operated on the Moscow–Kharkov–Rostov-on-Don–Mineralnye Vody route until it was transferred to Aeroflot's MAGON (Moscow Special Purpose Air Group) division in December 1940.
 At this point it was re-engined with Mikulin AM-35 engines.
 Due to World War II, the aircraft was transferred to Aeroflot's Uzbek division, serving Central Asian routes.
 On the day of the crash, the aircraft had a total operating time of 272 hours.